Ricardo Gardner

-Ricardo Wayne Gardner (born 25 September 1978), commonly known as Bibi, is a Jamaican former professional footballer.
+Ricardo Wayne Gardner (born 25 September 1978) is a Jamaican former professional footballer.
 He works as assistant coach at Portmore United.
 A left winger, he could also play in the centre of midfield or at left wing-back.
 He last played for Bolton Wanderers in May 2012, completing a 14-year spell at the club, of which 11 were spent in the Premier League.
 Gardner earned 111 caps for the Jamaica national football team, scoring 9 goals and playing at four CONCACAF Gold Cups and the 1998 FIFA World Cup.